Skip to content

 Section titled “The Principal Doctrines as a Series of Responses”

 Before examining Plato’s specific argument about the limits of pleasure, it helps to step back and observe a broader pattern in Epicurus’s own most authoritative list of teachings.
-The Principal Doctrines were composed to be memorized, and the first four of them are not a random selection from across the Epicurean system.
+The Principal Doctrines were composed to be memorized, and the first three of them are not a random selection from across the Epicurean system.
 They form a systematic series of responses to the three most powerful arguments used in the ancient world — and still used today — to frighten people away from pleasure as the goal of life.

 Principal Doctrine 1 declares that a blessed and immortal being has no trouble itself and creates none for others, and therefore has no use for anger, favor, or any concern with human conduct.
 This is a direct response to the oldest and most effective instrument of moral control: the claim that the gods reward their friends and punish their enemies, and that we had therefore better subject our behavior — including our pursuit of pleasure — to whatever the gods and their representatives on earth demand.
 The argument says: abandon pleasure as your guide, submit to divine command, or face retribution.
 Epicurus answers: no being that is truly blessed concerns itself with human affairs at all.
 The threat is empty.